When it comes to thinking about how to make a smaller space function, real estate homebuilder Tom Hignite, looked to the sea for inspiration.

 The price of the homes lines up with the prices of homes that are foreclosed properties or that need a great deal of work.
 These move-in-ready homes compete in this arena with a price tag of between 90,000 and 150,000.

 The homes also target renters.
-Those who rent but can’t afford the price of full sized homes would be a good target audience for these new deals.
+Those who rent but can’t afford the price of full sized homes would be a good target audience for these new cabins for purchase.

 Smaller homes for sale were very common during the 1950s after the second world war, but following this house size became bigger and bigger.
 Hignite’s company is hoping to see a return to these smaller homes as an alternative to the era of McMansions.